 There are many places to plug into activities at school functions.
 Attending sporting and drama events are obvious ways to be a part.
 But there may also be opportunities to volunteer to assist with special events such as field trips or class parties.
 And if a teacher knows about a special skill that you possess, there may be a chance to build a classroom learning experience around some area of your expertise.

 Educational opportunities go well beyond the classroom.
 You can share your enthusiasm for skills and hobbies that you enjoy.
 Maybe you like to tinker with cars, or bake, or garden, or smoke meats, or work on a craft with your hands.
 If you can share your excitement with them, they just may be interested in jumping into your hobbies.

 Kids can be surprisingly curious about the world around them, especially when they pick up on your sense of adventure.
 Sometimes it’s easy to get into a rut of the day to day.
-Throughout the nation, there are 1000’s of National and State Parks, Local Museums, State & County Fairs, and cultural events.
-If you are willing to do a little checking, you should have no problem finding activities
+Throughout the nation, there are thousands of National and State Parks, Local Museums, State & County Fairs, and cultural events.
+If you are willing to do a little checking, you should have no problem finding activities.

 DO WHAT GOOD TEACHERS DO

 Who were your favorite teachers during your youth?
 Why did you like them?
 Maybe they made their particular subject so interesting that you actually enjoyed their class.
 Maybe they worked extra hard at presenting the material in a way you could understand.
 Or, perhaps it had nothing to do with the actual teaching at all; maybe they always seemed to know just when you needed a word or two of encouragement.